 We envisage that most complex contracts will need a series of such attached schedules, often in EXCEL, and it is obviously vital that there is a clear audit trail so that there can be no doubt as to the agreed final versions.
-Where it can be avoided, we do not recommend an approach where a weblink is inserted within a schedule. linking to where the relevant agreed contract wording can be found on-line.
+Where it can be avoided, we do not recommend an approach where a weblink is inserted within a schedule, linking to where the relevant agreed contract wording can be found on-line.
 That is fraught with risk, in that the on-line documents may be moved and the weblinks will then no longer work.
-Equally, our view is that the approach of attaching documents in full as separate schedules is safer than embedding those documents electronically in the Particulars.
-There is a risk that the embedded documents may become corrupted and cease to open, in which case the agreed wording is lost.
+Equally, our view is that the approach of attaching documents in full as separate schedules is safer than embedding those documents may become corrupted and cease to open, in which case the agreed wording is lost.